interpretml/interpret/shared/ebm_native/style.md

       code where smaller objects are more frequently made, so we get less benefit from RAII in comparison.
     - Other places and projects like in most OSes and Google don't use exceptions for many of the reasons above and more: https://google.github.io/styleguide/cppguide.html#Exceptions

-## Formatting

-- No tabs.
-Use 3 spaces for indentation (3 spaces helps identify tabs which are often 4 spaces)
-- max 120 characters per line
-- Use K&R style opening braces '{' placed on the same line as the command that opens the block, unless you need to break a line into two lines, in which case use whatever look more comprehensible
-- always include opening and closing braces, even for 1 line statements that don't require them (it helps with diffs)
-- if there is a constant in a comparison, put it on the left
-  eg: "if(1 == number)" -> this helps avoid the error "if(1 = number)"
-- always use less than in comparisons instead of greater than
-  eg: "if(1 <= something && something < 5)" instead of "if(something >= 1 && something < 5)"
-- only use "auto" for complex types that UNDENIABLY don't benefit from knowing the type, like iterators
-- try to preserve any other formatting used throughout the code

-## Naming

-- local variables: camelCase
-- Functions: PascalCase
-- classes/structs/typedefs/enum: PascalCase
-- labels: snake_case
-- anything dangerous: SCREAMING_CASE
-- file names: snake_case generally, but PascalCase if the filename is meant to match a class name, like "SamplingSet.h"

-## Abreviations

-- We use a couple of prefix abbreviations for brevity:
-  - p -> pointer
-  - a -> array
-  - i -> index
-  - c -> count
-  - b -> bool
-  - m_ -> member variable (and we use these for structs too so that they don't need to change when code changes)
-  - s_ -> static member variable
-  - g_ -> global (global is evil, except when it's not)
-  - k_ -> konstants (it's really constants, but we used c above for count)
-- We use the following suffixes: First/Last/End/Prev/Cur/Next/Min/Max